 But the truth, as is so often the case with the New York Times, is the absolute opposite.
 The ISI, according to Khan, is operating under direct orders from the US government, and Khan has a letter to prove it.

 Other sources support Khan’s assertion and go much further, that the US paid millions in bribes out of their drug money coffers from Afghanistan into the pockets of not only opposition party leaders but the ISI and other key members of the Pakistani military as well.

-Veterans Today has some experience in Pakistan.
-Back in 2010, I briefed ISI Director General Pasha on key nuclear proliferation issues and other things and, of course, Pakistan’s best and perhaps most notorious ISI Director, General Hamid Gul, was an editor at Veterans Today for some years until his death.
+VT has some experience in Pakistan.
+Back in 2010, I briefed ISI Director General Pasha on key nuclear proliferation issues and other things and, of course, Pakistan’s best and perhaps most notorious ISI Director, General Hamid Gul, was an editor at VT for some years until his death.

 Additionally, Pakistan’s former military heads, Admiral Sirohey and General Beg have long affiliations with VT, as do a number of other general officers of Pakistan’s military who serve as correspondents for VT Islamabad.

 The key question, however, is tied to the Ukraine War and the powerful effort the US made to oust Khan for refusing to parrot the “party line” and begin supporting the wild claims made in the western press about Russia and alleged war crimes.

 Khan not only knows better than to accept the insane but, past any other national leader, simply stood up to the US when ordered to start lying or face the consequences.

 Thus, in coming days, Khan will disappear or Pakistan will burn to the ground.